Mother's Day Special: 10 great ideas for every type of mum

 The mum who needs to let loose

 This mum hasn't had a cocktail since 1999, but you can see a little twinkle in her eye.
 You know she's got a little bit of mischief in her, it just needs some coaxing out.
-Bunga Bunga - the Ant & Dec of Italian restaurants - is undoubtedly the funnest establishment this side of the Boot.
-This Mother's Day, mums eat free when dining with a family member, and will be serenaded by an Elvis impersonator.
+Enter Bunga Bunga, the Ant & Dec of Italian restaurants.
+This Mother's Day, mums eat free when dining with a family member, and may even be serenaded by an Elvis impersonator.
 Why?
 Why not?
-Throw unlimited bellinis onto all that and don't be surprised if mum puts the moves on Elv.
+Throw unlimited bellinis onto all that and don't be surprised if mum puts the moves on the King.

 The hard of hearing mum

 Mums and restaurants don't often mix.
 The incessant stream of conversation from chattering diners, the blaring music, the clinking and clanking of silverware... it's not poor ol' mum's scene.
 Baltic eschews all that noisy bollocks with high ceilings, hushed acoustics, and a generally slowed pace.
 It's a great place to eat good food without feeling like you're at a doom metal concert.
 Plus, they've got tablecloths, and mums love a tablecloth.